eoriont/langmodelpro-bot/README.md

 ## How to launch the web app locally

-1. Change the present working directory to the `gpt-chatbot` folder.
+1. Change the present working directory to the `langmodelpro-bot` folder.
 If you're using Visual Studio Code ([https://code.visualstudio.com/](https://code.visualstudio.com/)), then create a new window and open the folder.
 Alternatively, you can use the `cd` terminal command to do this.
 You can run the command `pwd` to check you have done this correctly.

 2. Install the dependencies for the web app: